MnAnX/infrastructure/README.md

 The way to create servers and workers is same as the Zmq Server.
 Only that you need to specify bucket key in the request.

 ## Service Monitor
 Service monitor remotely monitors and controls services that register with it.
-It itself could be remotely controlled by a monitor client, to query on all the registered services, or send control commands to specified services.
+You can build a GUI on top of it.
+Or you can use the MonitorClient, a console app that connects remotely to service monitor, to query or send control commands to registered services.

 You can start the monitor server from MonitorServer.
 There's a consol client MonitorClient.
 Any service that wants to interact with monitor needs the nx.service.wrapper package, which is included in Service Monitor.